bluefedora/RepData_PeerAssessment2/NOAAExploration.md

 #head(StormData)
 ```

 The documentation refers to "Summary" EVTYPEs.
 These are not "storms" as such and will be removed from the data.set.
-Also only the pertinent columns, EVTYPE, CROPDMG, CROPDMGEXP, PROPDMG, PROPDMGEXP, FATALITIES and INJURIES will included.
+Also only the pertinent columns, EVTYPE, CROPDMG, CROPDMGEXP, PROPDMG, PROPDMGEXP, FATALITIES and INJURIES will be included.

 ```r
 workData <- subset(StormData, !grepl("Summary", StormData$EVTYPE), select=c('EVTYPE', 'CROPDMG', 'CROPDMGEXP', 'PROPDMG', 'PROPDMGEXP', 'FATALITIES', 'INJURIES'))
 ```

-Doing a summary of the CROPDMGEXP and of PROPMGEXP variables we get:
+Doing a summary of the exponent data for crops and property damage, CROPDMGEXP and PROPMGEXP variables, we get:

 ```r